-I have been an Honorary Research Fellow at Bangor since May 2015.
+I have been employed as a postdoctoral fisheries researcher since 2019, and have been an Honorary Research Fellow since 2015.
 I gained my undergraduate degree in Marine Sciences (Southampton, 1995) and an MSc in Ecosystems Analysis and Governance (Warwick, 2000), where I undertook novel research on the potential use of parasites to identify populations of a coastal benthic shark.
-Ten years later (2009-12) I undertook Bangor's first ever PhD by Published Works on the taxonomy, diversity and fisheries of the sharks and rays of the Persian Gulf (graduated 2013).
-I have been an invited member/Vice Chair/Vice Co-Chair of the Indian Ocean region of the IUCN Shark Specialist Group since 2007, where I contribute to Red List Assessments and major initiatives such as the Global Sawfish Conservation Strategy.
-At Bangor I provide guest teaching on elasmobranch biodiversity, fisheries, and conservation for the 3rd year undergraduate module 'Sharks and their Relatives', and recently developed a successful lab practical on the identification of elasmobranchs and their fins.
-I also provide guest teaching to MSc students, and am involved with MSc projects on elasmobranchs.
+Ten years later (2009-12), while working in consultancy, I undertook a PhD by Published Works at Bangor on the taxonomy, diversity and fisheries of the elasmobranchs (sharks and rays) of the Persian Gulf.
+I have been an invited member of the IUCN Shark Specialist Group (Indian Ocean region) since 2007, where I contribute to Red List Assessments and conservation initiatives for highly threatened groups like sawfishes, guitarfishes and angel sharks.
+At Bangor I provide guest teaching, lab practicals, and student project supervision on elasmobranch biodiversity, ecology, fisheries, and conservation.